INDUSTRIAL UTILIZATION OF CFD

 Figure 1.6.
 Simulation of Vertical Axis Wind Turbine (Cradle CFD)

 Figure 1.7.
-Simulation of HVAC system for a data center (Cradle CFD)
+Simulation of HVAC system for a data center (tensorHVAC-Pro)

 Figure 1.8.
-Simulation of wind around the building for urban planning (Cradle CFD)
+Simulation of wind around the building for urban planning (tensorHVAC-Pro)

 Figure 1.9.
 Analysis of PCB heating (Cradle CFD)